 One example of this that I have seen was teachers using weighted blankets in the classroom when children would come in from recess.
 Often, children will come in very excited, and getting them to sit down and focus can be difficult.
 The teachers would dim the lights and use the blankets for 5 to 10 minutes to help the children transition into classroom time.

 One of the hardest transition times parents have with autistic children is getting them to go to bed.
-While we showed how weighted blankets could help during and falling to sleep, they can also be used in the pre-bedtime routine.
+While we showed how weighted blankets could help a child fall asleep and stay asleep, they can also be used in the pre-bedtime routine.

-Perhaps you can lay the weighted blanket on your child while they read on the couch or your read to them.
-It can have the good physiological benefits, but can also become a symbol to represent that it’s time to wind down for the day and get ready for bed.
+Perhaps you can lay the weighted blanket on your child while they read on the couch or during storytime.
+It can have good physiological benefits, but can also become a symbol to represent that it’s time to wind down and get ready for bed.

 On top of the weight, you can get the benefit of the fabric, depending on what type of blanket you purchase.
-The blankets we sell on Harkla are made with an extremely soft fabric called minky.
+The blankets we sell on Harkla are made with an extremely soft fabric called minky, which provides sensory input if you need it.
 It also holds up well to washing and will stay soft for a very long time.

-With the minky, we added dots to the blanket that give it an extra amount of sensory input.
-The soft fabric, plus the dots and the weight of the blanket it makes it a great option for a sensory seeker.
+Along with the minky, we added dots to the blanket that give it an extra amount of sensory input.
+The soft fabric, plus the dots and the weight of the blanket make it a great option for a sensory seeker.
 And it’s something they can bring along with them, whether it's to a movie, car ride, or the classroom.

-So while you can indirectly improve classroom performance with a weighted blanket by improving your child’s sleep and helping them transition when coming in from recess, there’s a few studies showing that deep touch pressure directly improves performance in the classroom!
+So while you can indirectly improve classroom performance with a weighted blanket by improving your child’s sleep and helping them transition when coming in from recess, there are a few studies showing how deep touch pressure directly improves performance in the classroom!

-The studies mentioned here used weighted vests, but the benefits would be the same with a weighted blanket draped over the legs or shoulders, or even a smaller weighted lap pad.
+The studies mentioned here use weighted vests, but the benefits would be the same with a weighted blanket draped over the legs or shoulders, or even a smaller weighted lap pad.